 Complexity in laws and regulations

-Vebego has been confronted the last few years with increasingly more complex laws and regulations.
-In the Netherlands, in particular, the regulatory pressure increases more each year, but also in the other countries, we see more requirements from, among others, the government, accountants and tax authorities.
-In order to remain ‘in control’, we work from the holding company with an internal audit process that provides a comprehensive checklist and a data book every quarter.
+Vebego’s choice to move towards a limited number of large companies is, in view of the increasingly complex laws and regulations that we are faced with, a good decision.
+The government, accountants and the tax authorities are setting more and more requirements.
+In order to remain in control, we work from the holding company with an internal audit process that provides a comprehensive checklist and a data book every quarter.
 The checklist is continuously monitored and adjusted to current relevant laws and regulations and any incidents.
-The large companies within Vebego process this checklist every quarter; smaller companies do this twice per year.
-The holding’s internal audit team checks the completed checklists through a sampling procedure.
+The large companies within Vebego go over this checklist every quarter.
+The holding’s internal audit team checks the completed checklists by means of a sampling procedure.
 For this purpose, they primarily verify whether the rules have been properly observed and whether any deficiencies have been resolved.
-We set up a Tax Control Framework in 2020 that will be implemented as of the first quarter 2021.
+In 2021, we set up a Tax Control Framework in the Netherlands that will be further rolled out in the other countries from the first quarter of 2022.
+Our external audit of the financial statements is performed by Deloitte.

 Our external audit of the financial statements is performed by Deloitte.